mohanprasadj/quotes/README.md

 And run:
 **./quotes.py**
 interval_time : Interval frequency to display new quote (in minutes).
 appear_time_in_seconds : No of seconds the quote has to appear in the screen.

+# TODO
+To make this script run in background, maybe as a daemon.